-Think of the last proposal or report your company submitted.
-Did one single person create it?
-Of course not.
-It probably involved multiple contributors, from different departments within the organization and perhaps across regions and even time zones.
+Think of the last exploratory proposal or engineering contract your company sent out the door.
+Did one single employee create it?
+Nope.
+It probably involved multiple contributors, perhaps from different departments within your organization, and maybe even across regions and time zones.

-You were co-authoring the document, i.e. author X wrote jointly with author Y and Z, and so on.
-It might have been a bumpy ride towards the deadline, depending on what document management tool your team is using, but you collaborated on it.
+You were collaboratively writing the document, i.e., person X wrote jointly and in collaboration with person Y and Z, and so on.
+It might have been a bumpy ride toward the deadline, depending on what collaboration tool your team is using, but you worked together to produce a common document.

 When you have 20 people working on a 500-page high-stakes, highly complex document, you need a process and a solution that truly supports your desired outcome.
-Surprisingly many companies do not have these two crucial factors in place, and they end up bleeding revenue over it.
+Surprisingly many companies do not have these two crucial factors in place, and they end up bleeding revenue.

-Is your current document creation process forcing your team members to polish off gallons of coffee to stay awake the night before the deadline hits?
-Then you need to get co-authoring right.
+Is your current document creation process frequently forcing your team members to go on a caffeine spree into the wee hours before the deadline hits?
+If so, you need to get co-authoring right.

-This is a biggie.
-Too many companies are still creating their business-critical documents using standard document management and desktop publishing tools.
-Consequently, they end up with a serial process that undermines their ultimate goal with the document.
+Too many companies are still creating their business-critical documents using standard, file-based document management and desktop publishing tools.
+Consequently, they end up with a serial production process that undermines their ultimate goal with the document.

 Why?
 Because file-based solutions are not built for co-authoring.
 The workarounds lack the document control tools necessary to manage content effectively through each step in the co-authoring process.

-With a software solution that enables co-authoring, the whole team works on the same document in real time – regardless of where they are based.
+With a software solution that enables co-authoring, the whole team works on the same document in real time – regardless of where they are located at any given time.
 This means that the content review and approval process can start in parallel with the content creation.

 File sharing, on the other hand, is a check-in and check-out process where you need to break down your document into multiple files, and co-authors don’t really work on the same document at the same time.
 This can cause confusion and difficulties battling version control, and hassling with formatting layers and numbering.

-It all adds up to unnecessarily wasted time and undue risk.
+It all adds up to frustrated workers, wasted time, and undue risk.

-True co-authoring solutions are built on databases.
-With database-driven document collaboration software, your content is stored in an enterprise-wide database.
+Choose co-authoring software that is content-centric, i.e., a solution built on a central content repository in a database.
+This means your content is stored in an enterprise-wide database.
 In this way, your team utilizes centralized content that is reflected over the entire organization.
 The same section can be used in multiple documents, and when updated, those changes are reflected across the full spectrum of enterprise content.
 Once updated, those changes go ‘live.’

-A true database approach to content creation and management will provide your team with content that is open and transparent, allowing contributors to easily get access to the content they need.
-If someone is away sick or busy with other tasks, the co-writer can easily continue writing and complete the document.
+A content-driven approach to document creation and management will provide your team with content that is open and transparent, allowing contributors to easily get access to the content they need.
+If someone is away sick or busy with other tasks, co-writers can easily continue writing and complete the document.